Francis Fitzherbert, 15th Baron Stafford

-Francis Melfort William Fitzherbert, 15th Baron Stafford DL (born 13 March 1954) is an English politician, educator and landowner, who had a seat in the House of Lords from 1986 until the reform of the House of Lords which took effect in 2000.
+Francis Melfort William Fitzherbert, 15th Baron Stafford DL (born 13 March 1954) is an English politician, educator and landowner, who had a seat in the House of Lords from 1986 until the reform of the House of Lords in 1999.
 He serves as the Chancellor of Staffordshire University and in a number of other roles.

 Biography

 Stafford belongs to the Roman Catholic landed gentry family of Fitzherbert, whose most famous member was Maria Fitzherbert, the first (unrecognised) wife of King George IV.
 He was educated at Farleigh School, Ampleforth College, the University of Reading and the Royal Agricultural College, Cirencester.

 Stafford is the eldest son of Basil Fitzherbert, 14th Baron Stafford, by his marriage to Morag Nada Campbell.
 On his father's death in 1986 he inherited the Barony of Stafford and the Swynnerton Park estate near Stone, Staffordshire.
 He lost his seat in the House of Lords under the House of Lords Act 1999.
 He was a director of Tarmac Industrial Products and has been a non-executive director of the Mid-Staffordshire Mental Health Foundation and a Governor of Harper Adams University since 1990.
 In 1993, he was Pro-Chancellor of Keele University.
 He was the High Sheriff of Staffordshire for 2005, making him the first peer to serve as a High Sheriff since 1371: while English peers all sat in the House of Lords they could not also serve the Crown as a High Sheriff.

 He now serves as the Chancellor of Staffordshire University and has been a Deputy Lieutenant for the same county since 1993.